Menu

 Register

 The 3000-Hour Club is open to any pre-licensed member of Marin CAMFT.
 Not a member yet?
-Our chapter offers free membership to students and associates - sign up to join Marin CAMFT here!
+Our chapter offers discounted membership to students and associates - sign up to join Marin CAMFT!
+For any other questions or issues just drop a line to: prelicensed@marincamft.org

 • 12:00 PM - 2:00 PM